harinath-az/Docker-Zero-to-Hero/README.md

 To provide a better picture of files and folders that containers base images have and files and folders that containers use from host operating system (not 100 percent accurate -> varies from base image to base image).
 Refer below.

+This image is provided by Ubuntu itself and serves as a container base image.
+The Ubuntu container base image includes essential files and folders.
+Any application implemented on this base image will utilize these files and folders from the official Ubuntu Docker image.
+Meanwhile, other elements such as kernel-related components, networking stack, and file system will be sourced from the host operating system or kernel.

+To illustrate, the official Ubuntu Docker image is just 28.16 MB on the Linux AMD64 platform.
+In comparison, a typical Ubuntu virtual machine image can be as large as 2.3 GB.
+Although you can reduce the size of both virtual and Docker images, the out-of-the-box difference is significant, with the Docker image being nearly 100 times smaller.
+This is a major advantage of Docker.

+With Docker, instead of running a single virtual machine, you can run 10, 20, or even 30 to 40 containers on the same virtual machine, depending on the resources your containers consume from the host operating system.
+In cases where containers use substantial resources from the host OS, or if you predefine resource usage for containers (e.g., starting with 256 MB), this scalability might be limited.
+However, the key advantage of containers is that if they are not running, they allow other containers to utilize resources from the kernel or host OS.
+This flexibility enables the operation of multiple containers based on their resource usage.

+In contrast, virtual machines each have their own guest operating system.
+The kernel resources used by one virtual machine cannot be shared with another.
+This isolation prevents virtual machine B from accessing kernel-related resources of virtual machine A, creating a resource usage barrier not present in containers.